High Cholesterol: What Are Your Risk Factors?

 - In women, menopause often causes an increase in their LDL-cholesterol levels.

 Risk Factors for Heart Disease

-Whilst high blood cholesterol (high total cholesterol and high LDL-cholesterol) and low HDL cholesterol are significant risk factors for heart disease, there are also a number of other contributing factors, many of which can be controlled:
+While high blood cholesterol (high total cholesterol and high LDL-cholesterol) and low HDL cholesterol are significant risk factors for heart disease, there are also a number of other contributing factors, many of which can be managed or changed:

 Another factor that influences your risk of heart disease is where your body stores excess fat.
 If you have an apple-shaped body with most of your fat around the stomach, you are at a greater risk of heart disease than if your body is pear-shaped, with most of your fat around your hips.
 Generally, men carry their fat around the stomach, whereas women carry it on the hips and thighs.

 Talk to your doctor about all of your risk factors and what you can do to reduce your chance of heart disease.
 Often, the actions you take to control one risk factor help reduce others as well.